gallenc/solent4Public/2018-RidePlanner/MotorCycleRidePlanner-complete/web/README.md

 The application should be available at http://localhost:8680

-You can create,deleteand update entities using the app
+You can create,delete and update entities using the app

+On first run the username is admin and password is admin

+This will allow you to create and manage alternative accounts.

 ## ReST